 The journey toward understanding is personal and requires taking risks.
 In order to facilitate this challenging process, educators must foster a classroom/school community that is respectful of differences.
 It is the duty of educators to guide EVERY student through a self-suited learning process.
 Instruction must be diverse, and methods of delivery and assessment must be constantly differentiated.
 Opportunities must be allowed in which technology is used as both a platform for learning, and a tool for assessment.
-When educators take the time to observe the learning of their students, and are provided meaningful time for data analysis, we can provide a focused environment that promotes success.
+When educators take the time to observe and study the learning of their students, we can provide a focused environment that promotes success.

 A Community of Respect

 Schools must be built upon a solid foundation of core values, stressing a sense of community.
-A school, as a family, will be loyal to a common vision that centers around student learning.
+A school, as a family, will be loyal to a common vision that centers around student learning and maintaining a positive environment.
 Educators shall be given the time and resources to collaborate, with a focus on professional growth and best practices.
-Every bit of feedback and/or opinion amongst colleagues will be respected and considered, as EVERY member of the school community is valued and important.
+Expectations for students will be fair and clear, working as a catalyst for intellectual and social/emotional growth.
+Parents are viewed as partners in education, where their voice is heard and respectfully considered in making important school decisions.
+Every bit of feedback amongst the school community will be welcomed, as EVERY member of the school community is valued and important.